joesan/plant-simulator/README.md

 2. Fire up IntelliJ and import the project

-3. If you are opening IntelliJ for the first time, set up the Scala library in IntelliJ
+3. If you are opening IntelliJ for the first time, set up the Scala library in IntelliJ accordingly
 ```

 ### Database Support